-2 Dependent upon reasons other than medical, the President of the University may order the temporary suspension of enrolment for a period specified through deliberations of the Graduate School Committee.
+2 The President of the University, in consideration of reasons pertaining to illness or other unavoidable circumstances, may order the temporary suspension of enrolment for a given period of time following deliberation by the Graduate School Committee.

-3 Temporary absences shall be granted for the remainder of the terms or the academic year concerned.
-However, in light of special circumstances the period of a temporary absence may be extended.
+3 Permission for temporary absence shall be granted for the remainder of the academic term or for the academic year concerned.
+However, the aforementioned period of temporary absence may be extended in light of special circumstances.